Fatigue-PINN: Physics-Informed Fatigue-Driven Motion Modulation and Synthesis: Results

-In both motion frames depicted in Figure \ref{fig:4}, the character on the left exhibits fatigued movement ($RC(t)=\sim55\%$) in all joints of both arms, while the right is the non-fatigued one.
-In punching motion (Figure \ref{fig:4}), the hand positioning is different than in the non-fatigued motion, rendering the fatigued character "unguarded" to hits (see frame $100$ in Figure \ref{fig:4}).
-Moreover, in frame $290$ as shown in the right section of Figure \ref{fig:4}, another discrepancy in motion due to fatigue is apparent, with both arms performing a wider movement while hitting, thus, missing the target.
+In both motion frames depicted in Fig. \ref{fig:4}, the character on the left exhibits fatigued movement ($RC(t)=\sim55\%$) in all joints of both arms, while the right is the non-fatigued one.
+In punching motion (Fig. \ref{fig:4}), the hand positioning is different than in the non-fatigued motion, rendering the fatigued character "unguarded" to hits (see frame $100$ in Fig. \ref{fig:4}).
+Moreover, in frame $290$ as shown in the right section of Fig. \ref{fig:4}, another discrepancy in motion due to fatigue is apparent, with both arms performing a wider movement while hitting, thus, missing the target.
 These two effects on the kinesiology of the 3D character, guard drop, and non-accurate punches, are behaviors observed alongside the increase of perceived fatigue in boxing athletes \cite{Dunn2017, Dunn2019}, while guard drops pose as a tactical strategy to mitigate fatigue by providing a small period of rest \cite{Dunn2017}.
 The latter, known as a pacing strategy, involves the adaptation of exercise intensity (decrease/increase effort accordingly) to minimize the impact of fatigue and thereby attain the desired outcome \cite{Smits2014} (e.g. determine the winner in a boxing bout).
-Moreover, the "unguarded" stance is a result of increased shoulder abduction, therefore, decreased shoulder adduction as seen in Section A of Figure \ref{fig:5}, and increased elbow extension (i.e. less flexed elbow as in Figure \ref{fig:5}).
+Moreover, the "unguarded" stance is a result of increased shoulder abduction, therefore, decreased shoulder adduction as seen in Section A of Fig. \ref{fig:5}, and increased elbow extension (i.e. less flexed elbow as in Fig. \ref{fig:5}).
 Notably, while shoulder adduction generally decreases, it increases at the moment of hitting impact (around frame $250$), resulting in a corresponding decrease in shoulder abduction.
 These findings align with those in \cite{Haralabidis2020}.
-Lumbar flexion and rotation are reduced, with the character inclining to the left during striking, while the upper body exhibits greater rotation to the right.
-These discrepancies in joint angles are reflected in the respective torques, which are expected to be reduced in presence of fatigue by the 3CC-$\lambda$ model.
+Lumbar bending and rotation are reduced, with the character inclining to the left during striking with the right hand, while the upper body exhibits greater rotation to the right.
+These discrepancies in joint angles are reflected in the respective torques, which are expected to be reduced in the presence of fatigue by the 3CC-$\lambda$ model.